geodynamics/pylith/docs/user/examples/strikeslip-2d/step05-greensfns.md

 :::

 We use the `GreensFns` problem and specify the fault on which to impose fault slip impulses.
-As in Step 4, we include output at the fake GPS stations using `OutputSolnPoints`.
+As in Step 4, we include output at the fake GNSS stations using `OutputSolnPoints`.
 In the fault interfaces section we set the fault type to `FaultCohesiveImpulses` for our fault where we want to impose fault slip impulses for the Green's functions.
 We also use a spatial database to limit the section of the fault where we impose the fault slip impulses to -25 km $\le$ y $\le$ +25 km.